Active Link Obfuscation to Thwart Link-flooding Attacks for Internet of Things: Preliminaries

 \subsection{System model}

-In this paper, as shown in Figure \ref{fig:system_model}, we focus on networks with two edges (ingress routers and egress routers).
-The networks can be ISPs where servers in the target area are linked with the egress routers to provide services to the public.
-Hosts outside the network (on the left side) can access the servers in the target area (on the right side) via the ingress routers.
-In particular, the legitimate hosts as well as the adversaries can visit the target area by using suitable protocols (e.g., hosts can establish communications with web servers using HTTP).

-As we mentioned in Section \ref{sec:Link_flooding_attack}, adversaries tend to choose the Crossfire attacks due to its flexibility.
-Hence, an adversary need to manipulate a large number of bots to obtain the linkmap of the network by sending probing flows to the network.
+In this paper, as shown in Fig. \ref{fig:system_overview}, we focus on networks with two edges.
+IoT devices outside the network can access the servers in the target area via the ingress routers.
+An adversary need to manipulate a large number of IoT devices to obtain the linkmap of the network by sending probing flows to the network.
 He figures out the target links between the ingress/egress routers, and then launches LFA to the target links in the target area.